Family reunification for refugees

 Generally, the reunited person must be in possession of a valid passport or equivalent travel documents.[11]
 As mentioned above, it is contested whether sponsors or family members may apply for financial support.
 Exemptions are only possible if all other criteria for family reunification are fulfilled and if the identity of the person is established.
 The person who wishes to be reunited must apply for the exemption of holding valid travel documents and a decision on whether the exemption will be granted is discretionary.[12]

 Another discussion arose in 2022 on the additional criteria for family reunification in cases where minor children are the sponsors and want to reunite with their parents.
-Parents of unaccompanied minors may only be granted a visa if the family already existed in the country of origin.[25]
+Parents of unaccompanied minors may only be granted a visa if the family already existed in the country of origin.[24]
 In the case discussed, the child was born in Germany, so it was argued that the ‘family’ did not exist yet at the time the parents were in the country of origin.
-However, the Higher Administrative Court decided that the criterion of the ‘already existing family’ does not necessarily require identical persons but that the family already exists as family tribe, meaning that the child does not need to be born prior to their arrival in Germany in order to later become a sponsor for the parent.[26]
+However, the Higher Administrative Court decided that the criterion of the ‘already existing family’ does not necessarily require identical persons but that the family already exists as a family tribe, meaning that the child does not need to be born prior to their arrival in Germany in order to later become a sponsor for the parent.[25]

-If family members of refugees apply for family reunification later than 3 months after status determination has become final, ‘normal rules’ for family reunification apply.
-In particular, refugees living in Germany have to prove that they can cover the cost of living for themselves and their families and that they have sufficient living space.[27]
-For family reunification of spouses, a further requirement is that both spouses have to be at least 18 years of age.[28]
+If family members of refugees apply for family reunification later than 3 months after the status determination has become final, ‘normal rules’ for family reunification apply.
+In particular, refugees living in Germany have to prove that they can cover the cost of living for themselves and their families and that they have sufficient living space.[26]
+For family reunification of spouses, a further requirement is that both spouses have to be at least 18 years of age.[27]

 One important privilege applies regardless of whether the procedure for family reunification is initiated within the three-month period or at a later date: Spouses of refugees who wish to immigrate to Germany by means of family reunification do not have to prove that they have basic German language skills.[28]

-In 2023 a total of 22,637 visas for family reunification were issued to beneficiaries of international protection, out of which 10,570 for beneficiaries of refugee protection and 12,067 for beneficiaries of subsidiary protection.[30]
-The number of visas issued in 2023 was again higher than in 2022 (19,449) and in the years 2020 and 2021 when Covid impacted the family reunification procedure,[31] but is still a little below the 2019 numbers (24,835).[32]
-4,125 visas for family reunification purposes to refugees were granted to Syrian nationals, 991 to Afghan nationals, 1,776 to Turkish, 361 to Iraqi and 299 to Iranian nationals..[33]
+In 2024, German embassies issued around 123,475 visas for the purpose of family reunification[29] – approximately 28,300 of those were granted to individuals from the following countries of origin for asylum seekers: Syria (approx. 20,000), Iran (4,400), Afghanistan (2,600), and Iraq (1,300).
+Approximately 12,000 visas were issued to family members of beneficiaries of subsidiary protection.[30]
+In 2023 a total of 124,625 visas for family reunification were issued, out of which 10,570 were for beneficiaries of refugee protection and 12,067 for beneficiaries of subsidiary protection.[31]
+The number of visas issued in 2023 was again higher than in 2022 (19,449) and in the years 2020 and 2021 when Covid impacted the family reunification procedure,[32] but is still a little below the 2019 numbers (24,835).[33]

 Family reunification for beneficiaries of subsidiary protection